 - Reduce packaging size and weight to improve transportation fuel efficiency.

-Molded fiber packaging's nesting properties allow many more parts to ship in a container than most competitive materials.
-Our designers also attempt to create solutions that provide the smallest footprint possible for your package while still engineering excellent protective capabilities.
+Molded fiber packaging's nesting properties allow more parts to ship in a truck as compared to competitive materials.
+Our designers create solutions that provide the smallest footprint possible for your package while still engineering excellent protective capabilities.